PostHog/posthog.com/contents/customers/swype.md

 Mobile replays have also proven useful in other areas for David, such as testing new versions or monitoring some aspects of app performance.
 Console logs, for example, provide information about network latency that can sometimes help add context to a user’s behaviour.

 “I’d say one of the underrated things about mobile replays is being able to see how the UI looks on smaller devices,” says David.
-“I don’t always want to test UI on every device size and will often test on my phone quickly — but I have a large phone.
-There have been a few times where I find an issue in replays
+“I don’t always want to test the UI on every device size and will often test on my phone quickly — but I have a large phone.
+There have been a few times where I find an issue in replays.

 The interoperability of tools in PostHog also means that David can use replays to get context on user behavior in other ways.
 It’s effortless to jump from a funnel in product analytics to a relevant replay, for example — and that helps the team get insights as the experiment with app design, pricing, and more.